ai4d-iasc/trixie/docs/File-Transfers.md

 To copy files to a project folder you should create a personal folder under the project directory and then copy files from your home directory to the new folder.
 In the example below user **John Doe** will copy two dataset files to the **AI4D/bio-01** project folder.

-1. Change directory to the project folder
+1. Change directory to the project folder<br>
    ``cd /gpfs/projects/AI4D/bio-01``
-2. Create the new folder using a unique name, perhaps your last name and first initial
+1. Create the new folder using a unique name, perhaps your last name and first initial<br>
    ``mkdir doej``
-3. Change back to your home directory
+1. Change back to your home directory<br>
    ``cd``
-4. Copy the files to your new project directory
+1. Copy the files to your new project directory<br>
    ``cp dataset1.dat dataset2.dat /gpfs/projects/AI4D/bio-01/doej``

 # Related Topics